Multiparameter persistence modules in the large scale: Introduction

 \begin{customthm}{B} The category $\DD{K}$ has wild representation type if and only if the simplicial complex~$K$ has more than $3$ missing faces.
 In other words: a missing face of codimension $2$ or at least $3$ missing faces of codimension $1$. \end{customthm}

-In \cref{sec:Rank}, we show that the rank invariant of an $R$-module determines the torsion part of $L_{K_m}(M)$ in $\DD{K_m}$, but not the torsion-free part, even in the case $m=2$.
-In \cref{sec:Classif}, we turn our attention to the Serre subcategory of $R$-modules being quotiented out in the construction of $\DD{K}$.
-We classify all tensor-closed Serre subcategories of $\fgMod{R}$ and show that they are in bijection with simplicial complexes $K$ on $m$ vertices (\cref{thm:Classif}).
-The tensor-closed Serre subcategory corresponding to $K$ is generated by the Stanley--Reisner ring $\SR{K}$.
-In \cref{sec:Simple}, we revisit $\DD{K_m}$ and show that it is obtained from $\fgMod{R}$ by iteratively quotienting out the simple objects $m-1$ times (\cref{cor:ModOutSimples}).
+In Section~\ref{sec:Rank}, we show that the rank invariant of an $R$-module $M$ determines the torsion part of its $K_m$-localization $L_{K_m}(M)$ in $\DD{K_m}$, but not the torsion-free part.
+In the case $m=2$, we find a refinement of the rank invariant that does determine the torsion-free part (Theorem~\ref{thm:RefinedRank}).
+In Section~\ref{sec:Classif}, we turn our attention to the Serre subcategory of $R$-modules being quotiented out in the construction of $\DD{K}$.
+We classify all tensor ideals of $\fgMod{R}$ and show that they are in bijection with simplicial complexes $K$ on $m$ vertices (Theorem~\ref{thm:Classif}).
+The tensor ideal corresponding to $K$ is generated by the Stanley--Reisner ring $\SR{K}$.
+In Section~\ref{sec:Simple}, we revisit $\DD{K_m}$ and show that it is obtained from $\fgMod{R}$ by iteratively quotienting out the simple objects $m-1$ times (Corollary~\ref{cor:ModOutSimples}).

 \begin{rem} The categories we consider arise in algebraic geometry.
 The category of coherent sheaves on the projective line $\PPP^1$ over the base field $\kk$ is described by an equivalence

 where $\kk[s,t]$ is given an $\N$-grading with $\abs{s} = \abs{t} = 1$, and the right-hand side denotes the Serre quotient by the subcategory of graded modules $M$ with graded pieces $M(d) \neq 0$ in finitely many degrees $d \in \Z$.
 See \cite{Hartshorne77}*{Exercise~II.5.9} and \cite{stacks-project}*{Tag~0BXD}, as well as \cite{Cox95}*{\S 3} and \cite{CoxLS11}*{\S 5.3}.
 The $\Z^2$-graded variant of our category $\DD{K_2}$ is the bigraded analogue of the right-hand side: